Two Ways to Calculate a Pain and Suffering Settlement

 Quantifying Pain And Suffering

-It is not easy to pin a dollar amount on general damages.
-But there are a number of approaches that insurance companies take when calculating pain and suffering as part of an injury settlement.
+It's not easy to pin a dollar amount on general damages.
+But there are a number of approaches that insurance adjusters take when calculating pain and suffering as part of an injury settlement.
 The two most common are the multiplier method and the "per diem" (daily rate) method.
 Try out the calculator below to compare both methods.

 1. Multiply Your "Specials"